 "I think all the challenges that face our communities and California are best solved by both parties being in the room, even when you don't have to have the votes of both parties," Baker said.
 "You have longer lasting, better solutions.
 And that's what we really need, not just now, but in the future."

-It’s hard to see Republicans making a comeback in California, let alone the liberal Bay Area any time soon.
-The question is how will Republicans remake themselves if Donald Trump goes down to defeat in November.
+It’s hard to see Republicans making a comeback in California, let alone the liberal Bay Area any time soon, especially after four years of Donald Trump and his enduring impact on the Republican party nationwide.

 Get our monthly newsletter featuring listener questions not answered on the Bay Curious podcast.